Our Book & Art Sale was a Huge Success!

 In this vibrant new historical novel, the acclaimed author of The Plum Tree and What She Left Behind explores one young woman’s determination to put an end to child labor in a Pennsylvania mining town.
 Release date – November 24th.
 Ellen will give a presentation and sign books at the library on December 9th at 6:30.

-The Lyme Free Library Board of Trustees next meeting will be held on August 17th at 6:45.
+The Lyme Free Library Board of Trustees September meeting will be held on 14th at 6:45.

 Free Daily Tumble Book!